HW140701/Book-list-of-computational-geometry-and-computer-graphics/README.md

 - Ray Tracing from the Ground Up
 - Character Animation With Direct3D
 - Vulkan Programming Guide - The Official Guide to Learning Vulkan
+- GLSL Essentials - Enrich your 3D scenes with the power of GLSL